MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- How robust are pre-trained models to distribution shift? [[paper]](https://arxiv.org/abs/2206.08871)
+  - Yuge Shi, Imant Daunhawer, Julia E. Vogt, Philip H.S.
+Torr, Amartya Sanyal.
+  - Key Word: Distribution Shifts; Self-Supervised Pre-Trainig.
+  - <details><summary>Digest</summary> The vulnerability of machine learning models to spurious correlations has mostly been discussed in the context of supervised learning (SL).
+However, there is a lack of insight on how spurious correlations affect the performance of popular self-supervised learning (SSL) and auto-encoder based models (AE).
+In this work, we shed light on this by evaluating the performance of these models on both real world and synthetic distribution shift datasets.
+Following observations that the linear head itself can be susceptible to spurious correlations, we develop a novel evaluation scheme with the linear head trained on out-of-distribution (OOD) data, to isolate the performance of the pre-trained models from a potential bias of the linear head used for evaluation.

+- Rectify ViT Shortcut Learning by Visual Saliency. [[paper]](https://arxiv.org/abs/2206.08567)
+  - Chong Ma, Lin Zhao, Yuzhong Chen, David Weizhong Liu, Xi Jiang, Tuo Zhang, Xintao Hu, Dinggang Shen, Dajiang Zhu, Tianming Liu.
+  - Key Word: Shortcut Learning; Vision Transformers; Eye Gaze Heatmap.
+  - <details><summary>Digest</summary> We propose a novel and effective saliency-guided vision transformer (SGT) model to rectify shortcut learning in ViT with the absence of eye-gaze data.
+Specifically, a computational visual saliency model is adopted to predict saliency maps for input image samples.
+Then, the saliency maps are used to distil the most informative image patches.
+In the proposed SGT, the self-attention among image patches focus only on the distilled informative ones.

+- GOOD: A Graph Out-of-Distribution Benchmark. [[paper]](https://arxiv.org/abs/2206.08452) [[code]](https://github.com/divelab/good)
+  - Shurui Gui, Xiner Li, Limei Wang, Shuiwang Ji.
+  - Key Word: Graph Neural Networks; Covariate Shifts; Concept Shifts.
+  - <details><summary>Digest</summary> Currently, there lacks a systematic benchmark tailored to graph OOD method evaluation.
+In this work, we aim at developing an OOD benchmark, known as GOOD, for graphs specifically.
+We explicitly make distinctions between covariate and concept shifts and design data splits that accurately reflect different shifts.
+We consider both graph and node prediction tasks as there are key differences when designing shifts.
+Overall, GOOD contains 8 datasets with 14 domain selections.
+When combined with covariate, concept, and no shifts, we obtain 42 different splits.
+We provide performance results on 7 commonly used baseline methods with 10 random runs.
+This results in 294 dataset-model combinations in total.

 - What makes domain generalization hard? [[paper]](https://arxiv.org/abs/2206.07802)
   - Spandan Madan, Li You, Mengmi Zhang, Hanspeter Pfister, Gabriel Kreiman.
   - Key Word: Domain Generalization; Scene Context.